Pylons/pyramid/docs/narr/renderers.rst

 Writing View Callables Which Use a Renderer
 -------------------------------------------

-As we've seen, view callables needn't always return a Response object.
+As we've seen, a view callable needn't always return a Response object.
-Instead, they may return an arbitrary Python object, with the expectation that a :term:`renderer` will convert that object into a response instance on your behalf.
+Instead, it may return an arbitrary Python object, with the expectation that a :term:`renderer` will convert that object into a response instance on your behalf.
 Some renderers use a templating system; other renderers use object serialization techniques.